Death of Starr Faithfull: Homicide investigation

-The investigation into Faithfull's death was led by Nassau County Police Inspector Harold King, Nassau County District Attorney (DA) Elvin Edwards, and Assistant DA Martin Littleton Jr. After identifying his stepdaughter's body, Stanley told King and Littleton that he believed Peters had ordered her murder in order to prevent her from revealing her past sexual abuse by Peters.
+The investigation into Faithfull's death was led by Nassau County Police Inspector Harold King, Nassau County District Attorney Elvin Edwards, and Assistant DA Martin Littleton Jr. After identifying his stepdaughter's body, Stanley told King and Littleton that he believed Peters had ordered her murder in order to prevent her from revealing her past sexual abuse.
 He also told the press that he believed his stepdaughter had been murdered, but initially did not give them Peters' name.
-Stanley eventually told them she had been "corrupted" as a child by an unnamed older, wealthy male friend of the family who had later paid a settlement.
+Stanley eventually told them Faithfull had been "corrupted" as a child by an unnamed older, wealthy male friend of the family who had later paid a settlement.
 London artist Rudolph Haybrook, a close friend of Faithfull, also was quoted in the press as saying she was murdered to prevent her from testifying in an upcoming $25,000 lawsuit.

-Although King thought the death was probably a suicide, even after hearing Stanley's story, DA Edwards was convinced that it was murder.
-At Edwards' direction, the investigators began to examine the death as a homicide, with Edwards traveling to Boston and announcing that he expected to indict two unnamed men in her death, one of whom he said "played an important role in New York political circles."
+Although King thought the death was probably a suicide, even after hearing Stanley's story, Edwards was convinced that it was murder.
+At his direction, investigators began to examine the death as a homicide, with Edwards traveling to Boston and announcing that he expected to indict two unnamed men in her death, one of whom he said "played an important role in New York political circles."
 At that time, Peters was helping to organize the first presidential campaign for his friend, Governor Roosevelt of New York.

 Faithfull's body was due to be cremated on June 11, but Edwards dramatically ordered the cremation stopped at the last minute so he could convene a grand jury to look into her death.
 A police search of the Faithfull family's apartment found the dead woman's diary, despite Stanley's claims that no diary existed and/or that it had been destroyed.
-Faithfull's diary, which she called her "Memory Book" or "Mem Book", contained explicit details of her affairs with nineteen men identified by initials.
-Although much of the diary was considered too risque to print, some of its material was featured in newspapers.
+The diary, which Faithfull called her "Memory Book" or "Mem Book", contained explicit details of her affairs with nineteen men identified by initials.
+Although much of the diary was considered too risqué to print, some of its material was featured in newspapers.
 The initials "AJP" in some diary entries were thought to refer to Peters.
 When newspapers began to connect Peters to the case, he issued a statement via his lawyer denying that he had ever had "improper relations" with Faithfull.
 He said he had no evidence relating to her death and had not seen any member of the Faithfull family for five years.
-Peters was later formally questioned by investigators in the fall of 1931, but continued to deny any involvement.
+Peters was later formally questioned by investigators in the fall of 1931 but continued to deny any involvement.